The David Johnson Collection

 The international standard of probity has become a known provenance going back before 1970 (the date of the UNESCO accord on antiquities), but many items without it may actually have been around before then and occasionally a bit of sleuthing can prove it.
 However museums, except in the country of origin, cannot exhibit items not passing this test, and are generally reluctant to comment on privately owned antiquities any more, in case it increases their value.
 It should be said, though, that collecting antiquities is a way to spend money not make it: collectors rarely sell and their descendants would be doing quite well to get back half of what the collector paid.
 It is dealers and auction houses who make the money.

 Unfortunately until recently (even after 2003 when the UK signed the accord) auctioneers and dealers didn't feel any need to preserve provenance unless it was from a famous collection or collector, who's name would add kudos and thus value.
 They are admittedly constrained by the requirement that the identity of the seller can only be revealed with the permission of that person, but they routinely fail to get this.
 Also relatives inheriting these objects too often didn't understand the need to preserve paperwork (I have only come across one collection for sale where the actual date particular items were bought is known).
 In addition some dealers have muddied the water about provenance.
 Thus it is hard to distinguish recently looted items.
 The loot of the Victorian plunderer Luigi Palma di Cesnola formed the basis for several great Museum collections of Cypriot objects outside Cyprus, and many early archaeologists were scarcely more than treasure hunters.
 The contents of most private museums and collections (including in Cyprus) are, by modern definitions, looted.
-I now have to accept the unpalatable truth that practically all of my pieces were originally looted, even if they comply with the 1970 date (and many don't or, rather, can't be proved to).
+I now have to accept the unpalatable truth that this is also true of most of my collection.

 Until recently I didn't know about the importance of 1970 so I own items with known provenance only from the 1970s or 80s.
 I would like to bequeath my collection to a UK museum, including those items, but Museum rules now mean I cannot.
 Currently such an item can be traded but not given to a museum (except perhaps in its country of origin).
 Wouldn't it be better for archaeology and the public if this situation were changed, at least for gifts to museums?
 What better solution is there for these objects?
 Perhaps a later rolling cut-off date could apply, in order to retain the deterrence to contemporary looters.
 Archaeologists and museum curators I have asked about this seem to agree (off the record).
 I more recently tried to buy only items with pre-1970 provenance but it was almost impossible, especially if documentary proof is required.
 In any case, many archaeologists seem to feel that simply by collecting I became the enemy, though collecting is the source that archaeology and museums grew out of.
 Confusingly, however, when I stated to an academic (at a conference on looting and destruction of antiquities recently) that I thought these objects I was collecting belonged in museums, I was told that the museum sector was shrinking and unable to deal with all these pieces and the answer was responsible collecting!
 But obviously the artefact has no choice in who buys it.
 Clearly there isn't an agreed position as I had thought.
 The pieces with inadequate proof of 1970 provenance remain orphans which nobody knows what to do with, but they are valuable cultural heritage and some are historically important, even without the information excavation details would have added.